 But one day, he had a vision that changed his life: while hunting, he encountered a stag with a cross shining between its horns.

-Struck by the vision, Placidus decided to convert to Christianity and got himself and his family members baptised into the new faith.
+Struck by the vision, Placidus decided to convert to Christianity and got himself and his family members baptized into the new faith.
 In that occasion, he abandoned his roman name and took on a new one, Eustachio (meaning: he who produces good crops, or good ears of wheat, literally) that he carried for the rest of his life.
 But conversion to Christianity was not an act free from consequences in those times and Eustachio, after many years of mixed fortunes, eventually had to face the Roman establishment and its anti-Christian views.
 In pagan Rome, religion and politics were strictly connected and to prove someone’s loyalty towards the State and the Roman cause it was usual to demand that they offered a sacrifice to the Gods.

-Emperor Adrian, in occasion of a great celebration over the latest Roman victories, demanded to his general to partake in the festivities and the sacrificial ritual, but Eustachio, strong in his faith, refused and was therefore condemned to an agonising death along with his wife and son.
+Emperor Adrian, in occasion of a great celebration over the latest Roman victories, demanded to his general to partake in the festivities and the sacrificial ritual, but Eustachio, strong in his faith, refused and was therefore condemned to an agonizing death along with his wife and son.
 This refusal and fearless pride in his belief made him a Christian martyr and then a Saint: the church dedicated to him it is said to be built over the ruins of his family home and has, on its roof, the stag’s head and the cross that marked Eustachio’s conversion.
 In front of it, a frescoed wall depicts also his history.

 Did you like this post?
 Pin it!